vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 - This means that each API exchange is a separate event, independent of all past exchanges between the client and server
     - The server does not store information about previous requests from the client to determine how it should respond to new requests
 - If authentication is required, this means that the client must authenticate with the server for each request it makes
-- TCP is an example of a STATEFUL protocol
+- TCP is an example of a STATEFUL Giao thức
-- UDP is an example of  STATELESS protocol
+- UDP is an example of  STATELESS Giao thức

-** Although REST APIs use HTTP, which uses TCP (STATEFUL) as it’s LAYER 4 protocol, HTTP and REST APIs themselves aren’t STATEFUL.
+** Although REST APIs use HTTP, which uses TCP (STATEFUL) as it’s LAYER 4 Giao thức, HTTP and REST APIs themselves aren’t STATEFUL.
 The functions of each layer are separate !

 ---